Spotting Teen Substance Abuse

 How to Help a Friend in Addiction

 Battling addiction is a tough road, and having support from friends can make a meaningful difference for someone going through it.
-Sometimes, figuring out what really helps (and what doesn’t) can be confusing.
-If you’re looking for ways to truly show up for a friend facing addiction, guidance from experts and people who’ve been there … Read more
+Sometimes, figuring out what helps (and doesn’t) can be confusing.
+If you’re looking for ways to truly show up for a friend facing addiction, guidance from experts and people who’ve been there can be … Read more

 Why Addicts Feel Guilty